Syllabus

 in the class to succeed, keep the studio clean.
 The final grade is based on

-may include wheel thrown, slab built, pinched or extended pinch, or extruded
+will include wheel thrown, slab built, pinched or extended pinch, or extruded

 Materials: